Puffin Love

 He made his way to the water closet

-Turned on the gentle indoor spray
+Turned on the indoor spray

 A nice bird bath might clear his head